Mitrade CFD Broker Caps 2025 With New Licence, Expanded Market Access and Record 16 Awards Amid a 20% Expansion in Its User Base

 News provided byMitrade Group

-MELBOURNE, Australia, Dec.
-4, 2025 /PRNewswire/ -- Mitrade remains positioned as a globally recognised global CFD trading platform and broker regulated by ASIC, CySEC, CIMA, FSC and FSCA, serving traders across more than 119 countries with a user community that previously exceeded 5 million.
-The platform continues to enhance its offerings through accessibility, transparency and responsible trading, supported by multi-licence supervision and comprehensive trading education.
+DUBAI, UAE, Dec.
+4, 2025 /PRNewswire/ -- Mitrade, a global CFD trading platform and broker regulated by ASIC, CySEC, CIMA, FSC and FSCA, serves traders in more than 119 countries.
+The platform focuses on accessibility, transparency and responsible trading, supported by multi-licence oversight and comprehensive education.

-The 2025 reporting cycle shows clear expansion across several operational and market areas, including:
+The 2025 reporting cycle clear expansion across several operational and market areas, including:

 - A broadened product offering, increasing from 500 to 800 CFD instruments.